 Lydia joined CRB in December 2017 as a Registered Foreign Lawyer, and deals with a range of family law issues including nuptial agreements, divorce, separation, financial arrangements and all issues relating to children.
 Lydia enjoys working with people and places a high value on clarity of communication.
 She recently trained as a family mediator and aims to become an accredited mediator in the new year.

-Celine joined CRB in September 2018 as an Assistant Solicitor.
+Celine joined CRB in September 2018 as a Paralegal and is expected to become a Practicing Solicitor in the new year.
 Prior to joining CRB Celine received commercial and civil litigation training with a law firm in Hong Kong.
 She has experience in both contentious and non-contentious divorce cases.
-Her commercial awareness forms a solid foundation for negotiations involving complicated company structures whereas her litigation experience allows her to deal with and diffuse conflicts professionally.
+Her commercial awareness forms a solid foundation for negotiations involving complicated company structures whereas her litigation experience allows her to deal with and defuse conflicts professionally.
 Celine enjoys working on people-oriented cases and believes in prioritizing her clients’ overall interests above “winning” cases with counter-productively aggressive advocacy.

 Carmen Mak, Trainee Solicitor

 Carmen completed a specialist program in psychology for her undergraduate studies in Canada, developing an interest in child psychology.
 Carmen began her career in marketing and public relations before studying for her Juris Doctor Degree and Postgraduate Certificate in Laws at the Chinese University of Hong Kong.
 After finishing her studies, Carmen worked as a paralegal in the litigation department of an international firm in Hong Kong before joining CRB in October 2017.